logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtlist/getitemtext/_index.md

 weight: 8
 aliases:
     - /TA_Automation/Topics/abt_GetItemText_3.html
+keywords: "getitemtext, abtlist getitemlist, value of item, obtain value of item from list, content of item at specified index in list"
 ---
-keyword: [getitemtext, abtlist getitemlist, value of item, obtain value of item from list, content of item at specified index in list]
----

-# GetItemText

 ## Syntax